 There is no strenuous physical exercise involved.
 If you can walk normally then you should manage the Firewalk perfectly well.
 If you have any doubts please consult your GP before attending.

 We will only consider fire walkers under the age of 11 years old if their parent/guardian feel their child is mature to take part safely, they will listen to the training and follow all instructions.

 The parent/guardian will be required to sign a declaration.

 What should I wear?

 There is no special clothing required.
-Casual comfortable clothes are best and you will be given an Academy Santa hat.
 Please remember fires can be quite dirty and clothes may become ash stained.
-Footwear needs to be easy to remove, and will need to be replaced before going back indoors so please bring an old towel.
+Footwear needs to be easy to remove, and will need to be replaced before going back indoors so maybe bring an old towel.
 Flip Flops are a good idea, especially if the ground is cold.
 Nail varnish and toe rings are fine to wear.

 Are there any medical restrictions?